 CEDER researchers engage in “design thinking” activities and workshops to consult with and inform different parties that may be developing educational resources, such as schools developing new learning spaces in their buildings or museums who are exploring the potential of using different kinds of technologies to support learning activities within exhibits.

-Examples of some current CEDER Design Projects
+Examples of CEDER Design Projects

 InPACT is an innovative project that introduces physical activity breaks into classroom instruction across 3-6 grade rooms in 3 different schools in the region.
 The overall goal is to improve the fitness of both teachers and students, while also activating learning and developing more dynamic classrooms.
 The CEDER design coordinator is working with faculty from Kinesiology and Architecture on this project, focusing in particular on helping teachers make curricular connections to the physical activity breaks.